jimhigson/oboe.js-dissertation/main/main.md

 known content progressively according to predefined timings, somewhat emulating a slow internet connection.
 The integration tests particularly verify behaviours where platform differences could cause inconsistencies.
-For example, the test url `/tenSlowNumbers` writes out the first ten natural numbers as a JSON array at a rate of two per second.
+For example, the test URL `/tenSlowNumbers` writes out the first ten natural numbers as a JSON array at a rate of two per second.
 The test registers a JSONPath selector that matches the numbers against a callback that aborts the HTTP request on seeing the fifth.
 The